Protein Chemistry Core Lab

-The Protein Chemistry Core offers custom peptide synthesis and purification utilizing both natural and non-natural amino acids.
+The Protein Chemistry Lab offers custom peptide synthesis and custom peptide purification using natural and non-natural amino acids.
 Modifications such as biotinylation, fluorescent labeling, conjugation to carrier proteins, cyclization and incorporation of stable isotopes are routinely done.
-In addition, the Core supports isoelectric focusing, 2-D gel electrophoresis and digital gel imaging.
-The Core has been a member of the Association for Biomolecular Resource Facilities since 1995.
+In addition, the core supports isoelectric focusing, 2-D gel electrophoresis and digital gel imaging.
+The core has been a member of the Association for Biomolecular Resource facilities since 1995.

 The CEM LIBERTY1 is a microwave-assisted, single-channel instrument with UV monitor that generates high-purity peptides with fast cycle times.
 The synthesis scales are 0.05-3mmol.
 Peptides are synthesized using FMOC chemistry on solid supports or resins.
 Many modifications are possible, including N and C terminal labeling or capping, side chain modifications, backbone modifications, and stable isotope labeling.
 Peptides are purified by reverse-phase HPLC on a Beckman System Gold with a UV detector.
 Peptide masses are verified by MALDI-TOF mass spectral analysis.
 Synthetic peptides are delivered as dry lyophilized powders.
 Yield is based on scale and sequence.